larryknaebelobsidian/kingdom/Proposition 42. Jesus Christ, in His early ministry, preached that the Kingdom of God was nigh at hand..md

 tags:
   - toc
 ---
+# Proposition 42.
+Jesus Christ, in His early ministry, preached that the Kingdom of God was nigh at hand.
 ### Nigh kingdom was postponed
 >The simple, unvarnished narrative, as firmly held by the Primitive churches, tells us that the Kingdom preached as nigh *was postponed* to the Sec.
 Advent.
 >p.
 268 Vol. 1 Prop.
 42 Obs.
 5